Groundwater flow CONtrols on CRitical zonE ThErmal Regime

 Conclusion

-CONCRETER will provide new physical frameworks and modeling tools for multi-scale heat transport processes in the critical zone, with the potential to re-define their quantitative understanding.
+CONCRETER will provide new physical frameworks and modelling tools for multi-scale heat transport processes in the critical zone, with the potential to re-define their quantitative understanding.

 Financiële details & Tijdlijn